 2.4.
-ORGANIZATIONS INVOLVED IN THE CONSTRUCTION OF NUCLEAR POWER PLANTS
+ORGANIZATIONS INVOLVED IN CONSTRUCTION OF NUCLEAR POWER PLANTS

 There are no NPP suppliers in the country.
 The main components of the LVNPP were acquired abroad.
 Initially, the main architect engineer for Unit 1 was the Electric Bond and Share Company.
 Later on, and especially for Unit 2, CFE acted as architect engineer, with the advice of the Electric Bond and Share Company and General Electric.

 2.5.
-ORGANIZATIONS INVOLVED IN THE OPERATION OF NUCLEAR POWER PLANTS
+ORGANIZATIONS INVOLVED IN OPERATION OF NUCLEAR POWER PLANTS

 LVNPP is owned by CFE, and the operation and maintenance is performed by CFE personnel.
 In the past, operator training occurred at several similar installations in Spain and the United States of America.
 Nowadays, training mainly happens locally, using the simulator which has been installed on the plant’s premises.

 2.6.
-ORGANIZATIONS INVOLVED IN THE DECOMMISSIONING OF NUCLEAR POWER PLANTS
+ORGANIZATIONS INVOLVED IN DECOMMISSIONING OF NUCLEAR POWER PLANTS

-Mexico has unexplored uranium resources, and the identified conventional resources of uranium are approximately 4500 tonnes (NEA/IAEA Uranium 2016: Resources, Production and Demand (Red Book)).
+Mexico has unexplored uranium resources, and the identified conventional uranium resources are approximately 4500 tonnes (NEA/IAEA Uranium 2016: Resources, Production and Demand (Red Book)).
 Yet, the uranium required for LVNPP BWR reloading is obtained from the world market.
 Uranium is currently procured as an enriched uranium product through a long term contract with NUKEM/TENEX (Russian Federation).
-Fuel fabrication currently is done in the United States of America by Global Nuclear Fuel–Americas.
+Fuel fabrication currently is done in the United States of America by Global Nuclear Fuel — Americas.

 The spent nuclear fuel is currently stored in spent fuel pools at the reactor buildings.
 These have been re-racked to increase the original capacity in order to accommodate the spent fuel that the reactors will produce during their expected operating life.
-In 2015, construction was started on an independent spent fuel dry storage installation at the LVNPP site to increase the long term storage capacity due to the potential life extension that CFE is pursuing and future expansion of the Mexican nuclear power capacity.
-This installation is in the process of being licensed by the Mexican Regulatory Authority.
+In 2015, construction was started on an independent spent fuel dry storage installation at the LVNPP site to increase the long term storage capacity due to the potential life extension that CFE is pursuing and future expansion of Mexico’s nuclear power capacity.
+This installation is in the process of being licensed by Mexico’s regulatory authority.

 2.8.
 RESEARCH AND DEVELOPMENT